What is an Internship Agreement?

 It is a good idea for employers to adopt an Annual leave policy detailing matters relating to employee holidays.

 Is an employer legally required to make pension provisions?

 All employers are required by law to provide a workplace pension for certain workers.
 This requirement is known as automatic enrolment (or the auto-enrolment duty) and it applies to all staff who:

 are aged between 22 and the State Pension age

-earn at least £10,000 per annum
+earn at least £10,000 per year

-work in the UK
+work in the UK, and

-It is common to say that one week's notice will apply during the probationary period.
-Until two months service, it is lawful to provide for termination without notice but this is unusual.
+It is common to say that one week's notice will apply during the probationary period too.
+Until one month’s service, it is lawful to provide for termination by the employer without notice, but this is unusual.